CshlSiepelLab/phast/README.txt

       available on most UNIX systems, on Mac OS X, and via the Cygwin toolkit for Windows.

-    - It's possible to compile the software without CLAPACK by uncommenting the SKIP_CLAPACK line in make-include.mk.
-In this case, some programs will be usable, but programs that require matrix diagonalization will abort at the critical point of calling a CLAPACK routine.
+    - It's possible to compile the software without LAPACK by commenting out both the VECLIB and CLAPACKPATH lines in make-include.mk.
+In this case, some programs will be usable, but programs that require matrix diagonalization will abort at the critical point of calling a LAPACK routine.